Applicants must meet the following minimum qualifications:

 - Must be 18 years or older

-- Have a high school diploma or GED (or be graduating this spring)
+- Must be a high school graduate or graduating this spring

 - Apprentices will be required to pass a pre-employment background check and drug screen prior to starting